 The internal audit function evaluates the functionality of the Issuer's governance, risk management and internal controls, and thus supports the Issuer in achieving its goals.
-The internal audit function covers all of the Issuer's business units, including its subsidiaries, and pension funds managed and operated by the Issuer.
+The internal audit function covers all the Issuer's business units, including its subsidiaries, and pension funds managed and operated by the Issuer.

 The internal audit activity is accountable both administratively and functionally to the Board of Directors.
 The Board of Directors employs the chief audit executive, who annually confirms to the board the organisational independence of the internal audit activity.
-According to an external quality assessment, conducted in January 2019, the internal audit activity of the Issuer generally conforms to the Standards, Definition of Internal Auditing and Code of Ethics, issued by the Institute of Internal Auditors.
+According to an external quality assessment, conducted in January 2019, and a self-assessment based on The Internal Audit Ambition Model in the year 2021, the internal audit activity of the Issuer generally conforms to the Standards, Definition of Internal Auditing and Code of Ethics, issued by the Institute of Internal Auditors.